Distance: 2 miles (3.2 km) round trip

 Alternate Route: As mentioned above, Artist Point is on the old stagecoach road, and this road continues downhill from Artist Point and eventually merges with Highway 41 about a quarter mile above the Bridalveil Fall parking area.
-(Here's a Google Street View panorama of the spot where the roads meet.)
+(Here's a Google Street View panorama of the spot where the roads meet.
+Note that this link seems to be spectacularly broken on iOS; bring it up on your computer instead.)
 The route from here is similar in distance and net elevation gain to the main route, but is less steep and consequently seems a bit easier - on the regular route, you climb via a series of switchbacks from the Tunnel View to the old stage road and then descend to Artist Point, but on this one you climb gradually all the way to the point.
 You will have to cross two streams along the way, though (Artist Point will be just past Artist Creek, the larger and potentially more troublesome of the two.)
 There's a pullout across the road that will fit a couple cars, and another a short distance up the hill.

 Artist Point Provenance: In June of 1855, artist Thomas Ayres stood here and drew a picture of Yosemite Valley - the first ever by a professional artist.
 It was published in James Mason Hutchings' California Magazine in 1856 and was a major contributor to the renown Yosemite Valley would soon begin to receive.
 Ayres didn't get long to enjoy it; he perished at sea in 1858, only 42 years of age.